Here’s How Many Real Estate Agents There Are in The US (And How to Find a Great One)

 Hire a top real estate agent in your area to get the job done right

-People entering the real estate industry “have the impression that it’s easy money,” says Cortez.
-She says, instead, “it takes a lot of work.
+People entering the real estate industry “have the impression that it’s easy money,” Cortez says.
+But in reality, “it takes a lot of work.
 You have to learn either to be a buyer specialist or a seller specialist.
-It takes time and dedication, but most of all it takes effort.”
+It takes time and dedication, but most of all, it takes effort.”

 Once you have an idea of where to look for a top agent, there are a few ways to spot the best real estate agent for your home transaction: